ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/introduction.md

 ### 3. Token Bridge Deployment

 In order to enable`ERC-20` tokens in and out of your orbit chain, you will need to deploy a bridge instance, which consists of a set of contracts.
-To do this, you can follow the steps outlined in the [token bridge contract deployment guide](token-bridge-deployment.md) You can learn more about our bridge design in the [`ERC-20` token bridge architectural orverview](../../for-devs/concepts/token-bridge/token-bridge-erc20.mdx)
+To do this, you can follow the steps outlined in the [token bridge contract deployment guide](token-bridge-deployment.md).

+You can also learn more about our bridge design in the [`ERC-20` token bridge orverview](../../for-devs/concepts/token-bridge/token-bridge-erc20.mdx)

 ### 4. Orbit Chain Configuration